ooni/spec/backends/th-007-nwcth.md

 These steps will generate an `EndpointMeasurement{}` for each endpoint.

+When sending the request part of the HTTP round trip, the test helper WILL use only the following headers from the request message:

+* `user-agent`
+* `accept`
+* `accept-language`

 When all the endpoints have been measured, the test helper will determine whether it could perform additional follow-up measurements.
 Each new follow-up measurement generates a new `URLMeasurement{}` struct that will